AzizKazi/weatherwise-Aziz-kazi/README.md

 ## 🚀 How to Use This Template

+1. Create Your Own Repository

+Click the “Use this template” button on GitHub.

-Create your copy
+Create your own repository (name it something like weatherwise-project).

-On GitHub: Use this template → create your repo.
-Clone locally or open in Colab.
+Clone it locally or open it directly in Google Colab or Jupyter Notebook.

-Open the notebook
+2. Open the Main Notebook

-Work in starter_notebook.ipynb.
+Locate the file named starter_notebook.ipynb.

+This notebook contains all the core Python functions and visualisations for the project.

+3. Install Required Dependencies

+Before running any code, install the required Python libraries:

-Install dependencies (first notebook cell) pip install pyinputplus matplotlib requests
+pip install pyinputplus matplotlib requests

+These libraries support:

+requests → Fetching weather data from the wttr.in API

+matplotlib → Creating temperature and precipitation visualisations

+pyinputplus → Validating user inputs for menu selections

+4. Run and Test Core Functions

+Use the provided functions to fetch and visualise weather data:

-Run core functions (quick sanity check) data = get_weather_data("Perth", days=3) create_temperature_visualisation(data)
+data = get_weather_data("Perth", days=3)
+create_temperature_visualisation(data)
 create_precipitation_visulisation(data)